CMakePP/CMakePPLang/paper/paper.md

 This research was supported by the Exascale Computing Project (17-SC-20-SC), a collaborative effort of the U.S. Department of Energy Office of Science and the National Nuclear Security Administration.
-The software was developed in the NWChemEx subproject and the research was performed at the Ames National Laboratory, which is operated for the US DOE by Iowa State University under [Contract No. DE-AC02-07CH11358].
+The software was developed in the NWChemEx subproject and the research was performed at the Ames National Laboratory, which is operated for the US DOE by Iowa State University under Contract No. DE-AC02-07CH11358.

 # References